KidPudel/flutter-starter-kit/layout.md

 Yeahh... it's not good at all.

-So, to center element we need Column and Row
+So, to center element we need `Column` and Row

-If we add column, we can position it vertically:
+If we add `column`, we can position it vertically:

 ```dart
 body: Column(